-During your training contract, you'll also have the opportunity to apply for a secondment in-house with one of our clients or in one of our international offices.
+During your Graduate Programme, you'll also have the opportunity to apply for a secondment in-house with one of our clients or in one of our international offices.
 You’ll be encouraged to do pro bono and community work; not only because it’s the right thing to do, but because it will develop your skills in leadership, teamwork and communication.

 From mergers and acquisitions (M&A) and venture capital to private and public equity and debt offerings, our global Corporate team assists clients through all stages of their transactions to ensure successful deal outcomes.
 With 950 corporate lawyers across the world, we are able to help businesses transact across borders by combining a market-leading international practice with specialist local expertise.

 Our M&A practice has been consistently executing more deals globally than our competitors.
 Thanks to this high volume of transactions, we are able to deliver high quality commercial advice to our clients who benefit from the efficiencies derived from our experience.

 Our Employment group provides solutions-based advice and supports clients in the day-to-day management of their people-related legal issues and risk.

 The group advises on all areas of employment, including trade union and employee relations, discrimination and diversity management, global mobility and data privacy.
 Employment also advises on legal, tax and regulatory aspects of remuneration, employee share incentives and other benefits, and assists clients generally in designing and delivering their reward strategies.
 Our pensions lawyers cover every aspect of pension provision, as well as the management of pension disputes.

 Finance and Project lawyers provide market-leading insight into all aspects of finance, representing leading investment and commercial banks, public and private companies that actively help shape the market.
 We specialise in the following areas: debt finance; energy & infrastructure finance; financial markets; financial services regulatory; and projects – where we work on joint ventures and other collaborations.